-Sumeg Village is a re-created traditional village of the Yurok community, showcasing the houses, culture, and lifestyle of the community that first settled here.
-Here, you can see the ways the people constructed their homes, and other buildings such a sweat lodges, changing houses, and gathering places.
+Sumeg Village is a re-created traditional village of the Yurok community.
+Here, it showcases the houses, culture, and lifestyle of the community that first settled here.
+You can see the ways the people constructed their homes, and other buildings such as sweat lodges, changing houses and gathering places.

-You can also see objects of importance, like canoes carved out of redwood tree trunks and other artifacts to educate and inspire future generations.
+You can also see objects of importance, like canoes, carved out of redwood tree trunks.
+There are also other artifacts to educate and inspire future generations.

 Don’t forget to check out the Native Plant Garden nearby, showcasing local flowers, shrubs, and berries.

-Looking for more places to explore nearby Patrick’s Point State Park?
-Here are some of our favorite trails near Patrick’s Point, for more gorgeous Northern California sights.
+Looking for more places to explore nearby Sue-Meg State Park?
+Here are some of our favorite trails near Sue-Meg, for more gorgeous Northern California sights.

 Trinidad & Nearby Beaches: Trinidad is a small coastal town known for its abundant beach access and darling restaurants.
 Spend some time exploring Trinidad Head for coastal views, College Beach Cove (find the secret swing!), or Luffenholtz Beach for more adventure.

-Redwood National & State Parks: Just north of Patrick’s Point is the Redwood National and State Parks!
+Redwood National & State Parks: Just north of Sue-Meg is the Redwood National and State Parks!
 Consider exploring the magical Fern Canyon Trail, Tall Tree Trail, or the several groves filled with old-growth redwood trees.

 Southern Oregon Coast: If you are continuing your adventure north, make sure to stop by the Southern Oregon Coast and explore the abundant Oregon coast hikes in this area.
 One of the most famous areas to hike is Samuel H. Boardman State Scenic Corridor, including short trails with incredible views!